Azure/static-web-apps-cli/readme.md

 - Serves API requests
 - Serves static APP assets

+## How does it work?

+Under the head, the SWA EMU is built on top of the following components:
+- The Builder: reads the local SWA github workflow flow and builds both the APP and API according to the user's config.
+And pretty much like SWA, if the user isn't using an API, SWA EMU will skip the API build.
+- The MSHA: this is the heart of the SWA EMU, it's the piece that forwards all the HTTP requests to the appropritate component:
+  - `/.auth/**` requests are forwarded to the Auth Emulator.
+  - `/api/**` requests are forwarded to the localhot API function (if available).
+  - All other requests are forwarded to the static assets server (serving the front-end app).
+- The Auth Emulator server: this emulate the whole authentication flow.
+- The Static content server: this serves the local app static cotent.

 ## Disclaimer

 SWA EMU is still is alpha preview, which means that you might encounter issues (and you will!).
 Your contribution would be highly appreciated 🙏